tc39/proposal-temporal/docs/date.md

 The `disambiguation` option works as follows:
 - In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
 - In `reject` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.

+Additionally, if the result is earlier or later than the range of dates that `Temporal.Date` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this function will throw a `RangeError` regardless of `disambiguation`.

 > **NOTE**: The allowed values for the `thing.month` property start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).